 By Dominique McIndoe

-Dominique McIndoe (email@example.com) is an assistant production editor at Rowman & Littlefield and a longtime writer.
+Dominique McIndoe (email@example.com) is an assistant editor at Rowman & Littlefield, a lover of weddings and a longtime writer.